-It’s hard to believe that over 16 years have passed, since introducing our first product the “Jack-Wrap®”.
+It’s hard to believe that almost 20 years have passed, since introducing our first product the “Jack-Wrap®”.
 The copper “Jack- Wrap” which is roll formed, simply wraps the log end to conceal or hide a settling/screw jack.

 During those early years of bringing this new product to market, I was approached by an array of people, they were contractors, store owners, log home manufacturers, restoration companies and home owners too.
 And the same question would always arise “can you make copper caps to fit on top of log posts?”

 Not knowing, but soon to find out, this has been a long time maintenance issue for all concerned.
 Being green to this new industry I thought “this shouldn’t be too difficult, probably just a small family of sizes to figure out”.
 Well, I was off on that guesstimate just a wee bit.
 So here we are 19 years later with the ability to make over 75 different sizes on the quarter inch increment that will accommodate just about any log post. and add years of rot free life to the post.